 - Verify Thread Color

-- Add Tacking Stitch
+- Add Tack-down stitches

 - Embroider Satin Stitch